-General and administrative expense increased \$23.1 million, or 66%, from \$34.9 million for the year ended December 31, 2021 to \$58.0 million for the year ended December 31, 2022.
+General and administrative expense increased \$23.3 million, or 67%, from \$34.9 million for the year ended December 31, 2021 to \$58.2 million for the year ended December 31, 2022.
 The primary driver of the increase was due to our acquisition of Thomas in December 2021.
 Our general and administrative expenses increased due to higher compensation and stock-based compensation due to new administrative employees.
 Additionally, we incurred higher public company costs for insurance, legal and accounting services.
 We had higher expenses for software and maintenance, insurance costs, card processing fees, bad debt expense and facilities costs offset by lower acquisition costs that were related to fourth quarter 2021 business combinations.
-As a percent of total revenue, general and administrative expenses decreased to 15.2% for the for the year ended December 31, 2022 from 16.0% for the year ended December 31, 2021.
+As a percent of total revenue, general and administrative expenses decreased to 15.3% for the year ended December 31, 2022 from 16.0% for the year ended December 31, 2021.